esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

     - **Offset**: 0x3C
     - **Size**: 4 bytes
     - **Description**:
-        - The size of all headers combined (DOS Header, PE Header, Optional Header, and Section Headers).
+        - The size of all headers combined.
         - Aligned to **FileAlignment**.

 ![SizeOfHeaders](../.github/winpe/img_9.png)